 Students must have their F-1 Student Status for 9 months, one complete school year, to be eligible for off-campus employment.
 All off-campus employment must be in a student's field of study.

-- MUST ALWAYS be preauthorized – must have an I-20 w/ authorization on it before one works
+- MUST ALWAYS be preauthorized–must have an I-20 with authorization on it before one works

-- internship, work study done during school & /or summer
+- Internship or a work study done during the school or summer

 CPT Instructions For Student Packet

 Academic Recommendation Form (also available as: .doc | .docx)

 CPT Employers Offer Letter Template (also available as: .doc | .docx)